 When we’re back in our room Jane apologizes to me over and over.
 And I forgive her because she’s my sister and I can’t stay angry at her.

 She leaves me be, and I lay in bed until nighttime.
 I can’t get Kurt out of my head.
 And the curious thing is that, reflecting on it, I want him back on me.
-Part of me wants to sneak into his chambers again, but I can’t discern the line between feelings for Kurt and wanting to rebel.
+Part of me wants to sneak into his room again, but I can’t discern the line between feelings for Kurt and wanting to rebel.

 But all that is decided for me in the morning when Jane announces to the family that she is in love with our visitor.